mexts/init/README.md

 1. <b>.mext:</b> Instruction of installing the work.

-The responsibility of the work, including testing and quality, lies with the author.
+The responsibility of the work, including testing, quality, and etc, lies with the author.

 ## project
-If you want to initialize something more than extension, module, or class, you should fork this repository and makee a pull request with the following template:
+If you want to initialize something more than extension, module, or class, you should fork this repository and make a pull request with the following template:

 ```
 NAME: project name - exactly like a github repository name